rosario/rosario.github.com/_posts/2012-10-29-chatting-on-lastfm-using-websockets.md

             script.src = 'http://YOURSERVER/application.js';
             document.getElementsByTagName('head')[0].appendChild(script);})();
     }
+{% endhighlight %}

 That's all.
 Give it a spin if you'd like, but remember that it's _alpha_ code.
 Here's the Chrome extension: [Chat on Last.fm](https://chrome.google.com/webstore/detail/qopim/afbllpelodekoheogfidhgncbfpendlj)